piclas-framework/piclas/doc/userguide/030_features_models.md

 Two options are currently available and described in the following:

 * Distribution: use a simulation result to adapt the time step in order to resolve physical parameters (e.g. collision frequency)
-* Linear scaling: use a linearly increasing/decreasing time step along a direction
+* Linear scaling: use a linearly increasing/decreasing time step along a given direction

 #### Distribution